Brown-NOAA/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP.md

 15. Remove clean spin columns provided by the DNeasy Blood and Tissue kit from their collection tubes and set tubes aside for later use.
 Attach the spin column to the VacConnector.
 16. With all the valves closed, connect the QIAvac to the waste container and vacuum pump via 3/8" tubing and turn on the vacuum pump.
 Pressure should be at least -0.8 bars when the QIAvac VacValves are completely closed and at least -0.6 bars when running samples.
 17. Pipet the EtOH + buffer AL + sample mixture (max 640 µL) into a spin column.
 Leave the lid of the sample open.
 18. Turn the VacValve to open and allow the sample to pull through the spin column.
 Turn off the valve once the sample pulls through completely.
-Multiple samples can be vacuumed at the same time, but ensure that the pressure remains at least -0.6 bars
+Multiple samples can be vacuumed at the same time, but ensure that the pressure remains at least -0.6 bars.
 19. Repeat steps 17-18 until the full sample volume is filtered through each spin column (takes 4-5x).
 20. Move Buffer AE to heatshaker set at 56°C to preheat for final elution.
 Shaking function should be turned off.
 21. Add 500 µl Buffer AW1 to each sample and vacuum to remove liquid.
-22. Remove the spin column from the QIAvac and place in the previously saved 2 ml collection tube, add 500 µl Buffer AW2, and centrifuge for 3.5 min at 20,000 ∗ g.
+22. Remove the spin column from the QIAvac and place it in the previously saved 2 ml collection tube, add 500 µl Buffer AW2, and centrifuge for 3.5 min at 20,000 ∗ g.

-**Note**: If there is liquid between spin column and collection tube, or if the membrane touches the filtrate, move to a new collection tube and respin the sample.
+**Note**: If there is liquid between the spin column and collection tube, or if the membrane touches the filtrate, move to a new collection tube and respin the sample.
 Record in lab notebook.

-23. Discard flow-through and collection tube.
-Transfer spin column to a new, labeled 1.5 mL tube with the cap open.
+23. Discard the flow-through and collection tube.
+Transfer the spin column to a new, labeled 1.5 mL tube with the cap open.
 24. Add 50 µl pre-heated Buffer AE onto spin column membrane.
 Incubate for 5 min and then centrifuge for 1 min at 6,000 ∗ g.
 Without discarding flow-through, repeat with another 50 µl Buffer AE, and centrifuge.
 Discard the spin column, as your extract is now in the 1.5 mL tube.
 25. Place extracted DNA tubes into a labeled cryobox and store in a -20°C freezer until later use.
-Preferably, set aside an aliquot for long term and backup storage to be archived in a -80°C freezer (see quality control for more information)
+Preferably, set aside an aliquot for long-term and backup storage to be archived in a -80°C freezer (see quality control for more information).

 **Note:** Tubes containing DNA aliquots should be labeled on both the top and side with at least the sample number.
 OME also labels the sides of storage tubes with the cruise number and date of extraction.